Ranking The 10 Real Madrid Longest Serving Managers

 2. Juan de Cárcer – 6 Years

-Juan de Cárcer was the Spanish club’s first-ever head coach and 2nd on the list of Real Madrid longest serving managers devoting six years at Real Madrid as their manager from 1920 to 1926.
-He won five trophies which included four regional championship titles in 71 matches for the club, this was before the formation of La Liga.
-And, he also laid the foundation for the club to prepare for future success during the early years of the club.
-De Carcer also managed Real Madrid’s city rivals Atletico Madrid, with Los Blancos in his managing career.
+Juan de Cárcer was the Spanish club’s first-ever head coach and 2nd on the list of Real Madrid’s serving managers, devoting six years at Real Madrid as their manager from 1920 to 1926.
+He won five trophies, which included four regional championship titles in 71 matches for the club, this was before the formation of La Liga.
+He also laid the foundation for the club to prepare for future success during the early years of the club.
+De Carcer also managed Real Madrid’s city rivals, Atletico Madrid, with Los Blancos in his managing career.

 1. Miguel Muñoz – 14 Years